-I’m currently bewitched by the Superstition Mountains while staying at Lost Dutchman State Park.
-Link is to my Park Overview and I’m still working on campground details, so stay tuned.
+I was completely bewitched by the Superstition Mountains while staying at Lost Dutchman State Park.
+Link is to my Park Overview and I also covered Campground Details, and this is one I definitely want to return to sometime.

-I am finished with all the pages about my stay at Catalina State Park (click for my overview of park).
+Before that, I was at another great AZ state park, Catalina State Park (click for my overview of park).
 Here is overview of campground with pics and details of both loops, including the opportunity to camp with your horse!

 In the meantime, I’ve been posting on Facebook with fun activities I’ve been doing and attractions I’m seeing, so you can take a look there.
 My posts are public, so you don’t need an account to view: https://www.facebook.com/malia.lane